MAHAulia/belajar_web_service_rust/README.md

 # Belajar Web Server With Rush x Inarust
-thanks to [inarust](https://github.com/inarust/inarust) for the boilerplave 🤩
+thanks to [inarust](https://github.com/inarust/inarust) for the boilerplate 🤩

 ## How To Use
 1. Copy .env.example to .env